Teslim Folarin: Early life and education

-Folarin is a son of Alhaji and Alhaja Hamzat Folarin.
+Teslim Kolawole Folarin was born on 30 October 1963, to Alhaji and Alhaja Hamzat Folarin.
 He stemmed from Baale House in Oja Igbo area of Ibadan North-East Local Government area of Oyo State.
 Folarin is the Head (Mogaji) of his family House and a ranked traditional Chief in Ibadanland.
 He is the Laguna Olubadan of Ibadanland.

-Folarin attended primary school in Lagos; his secondary education was completed at Nigeria's premier secondary school, Methodist Boys High School.
+Folarin attended primary school in Lagos; his secondary education was completed at Nigeria's premier secondary school, Methodist Boys' High School, Lagos.
 Folarin holds a B.Sc.
 (Hons) degree in political science from the University of Ibadan and a diploma degree from Harvard University, USA.
 He spent some years gathering valuable civil service experience in the UK, including management roles at the Department of Trade in London before returning to Nigeria in 2002.
 Folarin performed his obligatory NYSC tenure in Kaduna and joined politics thereafter.

 Political career

-Folarin contested and won the senatorial seat to represent Oyo Central in 2003 at the age of 39 years on the platform of the PDP and was re-elected for a second term in 2007 on the platform of the same PDP.
+Folarin contested and won the senatorial seat to represent Oyo Central in 2003 at the age of 39 on the platform of the PDP and was re-elected for a second term in 2007 on the platform of the same party.
 Folarin remains the only legislator in Oyo State who has served two terms at the Senate.
 At the Senate, he was appointed Leader of the Senate.
 Folarin also served on the Senate Committee on Business & Rules, Marines and Transport although his particular interests were in education, power supply and water resources.
 Folarin was involved in the Power probe in 2008.
 As the Leader of the Senate, he led debates on all Executives Bills and sponsored several private Bills himself.
 These included the Insurance Act, Armed Forces Pension Act and several others.

 Folarin won the gubernatorial ticket of his party, Peoples Democratic Party (PDP) in 2014.
-He lost the election to the incumbent Governor Senator Abiola Ajimobi of the All Progressive Congress.
+He lost the election to the incumbent Governor Senator Abiola Ajimobi of the All Progressives Congress.

-Folarin defected to the opposition party All Progressive Congress in December 2017.
+Folarin defected to the opposition party All Progressives Congress in December 2017.

-Folarin was elected as the All Progressive Congress(APC) Oyo South senatorial candidate on September, 2018.
+Folarin was elected as the All Progressives Congress (APC) Oyo Central senatorial candidate in September 2018.

 Folarin won the senatorial position in the 2019 Oyo central senatorial district election defeating the incumbent senator, Mrs. Monsurat Sunmonu and other candidates.
-He is the Chairman of the Senate Committee on Local Content in the 9th Senate.
+He was the Chairman of the Senate Committee on Local Content in the 9th Senate.
 He also sits on several other committees including National Intelligence, INEC, Interparliamentary, Constitutional Review, Finance, Sustainable Development Goal (SDG) and Airforce.

+Folarin contested in the 2023 Oyo State gubernatorial election on the platform of All Progressives Congress but lost to the incumbent Governor Seyi Makinde of the Peoples Democratic Party (PDP).

+Controversy

+In 2011, Folarin, and three others were charged with a murder of trade union activist Lateef Salako.

 Personal life

-Folarin is married with children to Barr.
-Angela Folarin.
+Folarin was married to Barr.
+Angela Folarin until her death in 2022, they had children.